-Achievement Growth Subgroups: Montana Community Choice Schools will use the growth rates as determined by the Montana State Assessment or other national assessment system, such as the NWEA MAP Growth Assessment or the Renaissance Star Assessment to measure the achievement gap(s) between major subgroups.
-[The variable for differential/suboptimal growth rate depends on specific assessment chosen by each Choice School and approved by the MCCSC].
+Achievement Growth Subgroups: Montana Community Choice Schools will use the growth rates as determined by a nationally normed assessment to be determined in conjunction with the Commission and identified in the Contract to measure the achievement gap(s) between major subgroups.
+[Actual variables for differential/suboptimal proficiency rates depend on the specific assessment's metrics and targets.]

-10 ach major subgroup's ELA growth rate equals or exceeds the school's verall ELA growth rate.
-Meet Standard (0) m ariability exists between major subgroup's ELA growth rates.
-One or more najor subgroup's ELA growth rate is (XX%) below the school's ELA proficiency ate.
+Achievement Gap ELA Growth Subgroups Rubric Meets Standard (1) Each major subgroup's ELA growth rate equals or exceeds the school's overall ELA growth rate.
+Does Not Meet Standard (0) Variability exists between major subgroups' ELA growth rates.
+One or more major subgroup's ELA growth rate is (XX%) below the school's overall ELA growth rate.